lsunley/Project4-ML/README.md

 Build a classification model (logistic regression, decision tree, or random forest) to predict mental health outcomes (stressed vs. not stressed) based on survey data.
 ### Unsupervised Learning:
 Use clustering algorithms (K-means, hierarchical clustering) to identify distinct groups of remote workers who share similar characteristics and outcomes

+## Potential Impact:
+The project will provide valuable insights into the relationship between remote work and mental health, offering practical recommendations for organizations and policymakers to support employees in a rapidly evolving work environment.